Daily Systems

 Most project managers start the day in reaction mode.
 The inbox has three urgent requests.
 A stakeholder is asking for a status they should already have.
 A team member is blocked and waiting on a decision.
 By 10 AM the project manager has already spent two hours responding to things that could have been prevented with 15 minutes of structured planning at the start of the day.

 The 15-minute daily sprint system is a structured morning routine for project managers.
 It takes exactly 15 minutes.
 It happens before any meetings, before the inbox, and before any reactive work.
 Done consistently, it converts a project manager from reactive to proactive within two weeks.
+You can run it today using the free 15-Minute Daily Sprint tool on this site.
+Subscribe to access it immediately.

 Why 15 Minutes Works

 The system is not 15 minutes because project management can be compressed into a quarter hour.
 It is 15 minutes because most project managers can protect a 15-minute block at the start of every day, and because the five actions in the system produce the highest return on time of anything a project manager does during the workday.
+Longer planning sessions happen weekly.
+The daily sprint is not a planning session.
+It is an execution check.

 The 5-Part Daily Sprint